 We strive to include everything that can be logically expected into the standard prices of our climbing packages, and provide clear information about what’s included and what is not.
 Please check each package to see the full list.
 With us, you don’t have to worry about suddenly having to pay more, even though we told you everything was included.
 We deliver what we promise.

 One thing that isn’t included, are tips.
 Tanzania is a country where tips are expected for tourist activities, and while it obviously also depends on the quality of the service you have received, we want to be transparent with you concerning standard expectations.
 You are lucky that we are an ethical tour operator, as you will be expected to tip less, because we already pay our crew a decent salary.
-KPAP recommends a total salary of about 16 USD per day for porters, 10 of which should be paid by the tour operator and 6 should come from tipping (source).
-This amount is to be divided by all climbers, so in a group of 6 climbers you would tip each porter 1 USD per climber per day.
-For our 5-day climb in a group of 6, there is a total of about 15 porters, so you would spend 75 USD on your total tip for all the porters for the whole trek.
+KPAP recommends a total salary of about 16 USD per day for porters, 10 of which should be paid by the tour operator and 6 should come from tipping.
+This amount is to be divided by all climbers.
+For our 7-day climb in a group of 4, there’s a total of 16 porters, so every climber would have to pay a total tip of 168 USD for all porters, or a total tip of 672 USD for the group of 4.
 To this, you need to add tips for your guides and your cook.